Research Studentship in Control Engineering and Energy Systems

 Prospective candidates will be judged according to how well they meet the following criteria:

-- A first class (or strong 2:1) degree in any of Engineering, Materials Science, Computer Science, Physics, Mathematics.
+• A first class or strong upper second-class undergraduate degree in any of Engineering, Materials Science, Computer Science, Physics, Mathematics.

 It is desirable that candidates possess expertise in some (but not all, or even most) of the following areas: